RubLuc/Recon/README.md

 CXplorer is an reconnaissance tool written in Go which is capable of scanning directories, sub domains, open ports and sniff network traffic.
 For scanning it uses inbuilt net library and for network sniffing it uses gopacket.
 It is meant to find potential vulnerabilities and loopholes to help the user in improving web and network security.

+This tool is for project purposes only.
+I do not own the rights to this tool.
+Credits goes to the following owners: @tombstoneghost and @s3curityKnights.

 ## Installation